 The three paradigms that are most common are interpretivism, design science and positivism (Vijay Vaishnavi, 2004).
 The research paradigms will be discussed in short in the section below.

 Each paradigm can be broken up into four philosophical assumptions named Ontology, Epistemology, Methodology, and axiology (McGregor & Murnane, 2010).
 Ontology focuses on the reality and strives to understand the social world, just like the natural world.
 Epistemology focuses on objects and strives to study a situation or fact that exists or happened, without disturbing or affecting that phenomena (Vosloo, 2014).
 Methodology focuses on the methods and how it is used to capture data.
-Axiology focuses on the values that are relevant to the study and what those values hold and why?
+Axiology focuses on the values that are relevant to the study and what those values hold and why.
 (Vijay Vaishnavi, 2004).

 The following table shows the philosophical assumption of the three research perspectives according to Vijay Vaishnavi (2004).